 If you do not report it, the failure to report may come up when your license needs to be renewed.
 That is a more serious infraction and can result in suspension of your license.

 What Can be Done?

-If you have failed to report any conviction within the time allotted you may have issues with your license.
-It is best to consult with a professional license attorney about your situation.
+If you have failed to report any conviction within the time allotted, you may have issues with your license.
+It is best to consult with a nursing license defense attorney about your situation.